 * strawberry is related to the rose.

 * strawberry is the only fruit that bears its seeds on the outside.

 * only 8 strawberries (regular size) contain about 140% of the recommended daily amount of vitamin C.

 * strawberries contain various refreshing fruit acids, valuable minerals and essential vitamins.
-As a result, they have widely acclaimed healing properties such as blood purifying and disinfecting, help wounds heal, work against constipation and headaches, reduce wrinkles, improve memory
+As a result, they have widely acclaimed healing properties such as blood purifying and disinfecting, helping wounds heal, combatting constipation and headaches, reducing wrinkles, and improving memory.

 The strawberry’s symbolism is very diverse, ranging from humble, righteous, lusty and earthy to unblemished and even divine.
 Strawberries are the purest among all berries.
 This delicate heart-shaped berry has always connoted purity, passion and healing.
 It has been used in stories, literature and paintings through the ages.

 Strawberry Origin & Characteristics

 The origin of the strawberry plant is rather unclear.
 It is said to be an indigenous forest plant that has slowly but surely conquered the vegetable gardens.
 According to others, the plant was introduced by explorers from South America.
 Be that as it may, the strawberry has gained more and more popularity as a delicacy since the Middle Ages.
 In the middle of the last century, many farmers who previously had a mixed farm (livestock, vegetables and fruits) began to specialize in strawberry cultivation.